Palm Trees

 (Sabal texana, mexicana)

-in large-scale plantings and as that special
+lawn tree, in large-scale plantings and as that special accent

-Buying Information for Sabals |
+tree.
+Buying Information for Sabals

-Mediterranean Fan Palms
+Mediterranean Fan

 (Chamaerops humilis)

-Also called the European Fan Palm this versatile, cold hardy and beautiful.
-With the fan leaves trimmed up to clear the trunk it makes a beautiful specimen Palm - a delightful natural sculpture to grace your patio or entryway.
+clear the trunk it makes a beautiful specimen Palm - a delightful natural

 |